dekuNukem/daytripper/README.md

 # Daytripper: Hide-My-Windows Laser Tripwire

-Daytripper is a laser tripwire that hides all your windows when triggered.

 `daytripper gif`

 ![Alt text](resources/photos/face_notext.jpg)

-Daytripper consists of a Transmitter (TX) and a Receiver (RX):

-TX features a continuous-scan laser rangefinder, and sends a signal to RX when triggered.
-You place it wherever you want.

-RX plugs into your PC, acts like a standard USB keyboard, and presses `Win + M` upon receiving the signal, hiding all windows.

-RX can also lock your computer or execute custom scripts.
+Daytripper is a laser tripwire that, upon triggering, can:

+* Hide all your windows
+* Lock your computer
+* Execute a custom script

 ## Buy Daytripper on Tindie!

 I did a small production run and you can buy them directly on Tindie:

 https://www.tindie.com/products/dekuNukem/daytripper/

+## How it works

+Daytripper comes in two parts: a Transmitter (TX) and a Receiver (RX).

+Mount the TX anywhere you want.
+Plug RX into your computer.

+When TX detects motion, RX will press `Win + M` and instantly hide what you're doing.

+Alternatively, RX can also lock your PC or execute a custom script.

 ## Getting Started